 Remember, God’s got this.
 God’s got your child, and God’s got you!

-If I can help you on this journey, please just contact me through FreedHearts.org.
+You are not alone.
+We have support groups for parents, and comprehensive resources.
+If I can help you on this journey, please just come say hello at FreedHearts.org.